 The traditional methods for examining the performance of TCP have been simulation, implementations and measurements.
 However, efforts have also been made to analytically characterize the throughput of TCP as a function of parameters such as packet drop rate and round trip time.
+Also TCP flow transfer times have been analyzed.
+For the analysis, both packet level [FM80] and flow level models have been developed.
+Some efforts for integrating the packet and flow level models have also been made [LBMK03].

 2.2.1.
-Simple model
+Simple packet-level model for the steady-state TCP throughput